Discussing Europe’s role in guiding innovation policy and practices

 Some policymakers around the world, including the Japanese Patent Office and the European Commission, have issued guidelines on the suggested best practices for licensing negotiations in the industry, especially related to Standards Essential Patents.

 Are these guidelines consistent with the industry practices?
-This panel explores a case-by-case analysis of the various proposed guidelines and how they compare with the industry practice of the wireless and other industries more broadly.
+This panel explored a case-by-case analysis of the various proposed guidelines and how they compare with the industry practice of the wireless and other industries more broadly.

 Technology Standards and Innovation: Are Standards Essential Patents (SEPs) “different”?